im-aditya-rathi/Boredom-Buster-App/README.md

-# Feeling Bored
+# Boredom Buster App

-**Feeling Bored** is a web application designed to suggest random activities you can do when you're feeling bored.
+**Boredom Buster App** is a web application designed to suggest random activities you can do when you're feeling bored.
 This project is built with HTML, CSS, and Vanilla JavaScript to provide a responsive and interactive user experience.
 It retrieves suggestions from an API to offer a variety of activities.

 ## Features